polymonster/pmbuild/readme.md

 ### Extendible

-Bring your own tools and build scripts and hook them into pmbuild.
+Bring your own tools and build scripts and hook them into pmbuild and add custom python modules to call from pmbuild.

 # Usage